Mindfulness and Meditation in Everyday Life

 What is mindfulness?
 In its simplest form, it is being aware of our conscious selves and our bodies and being able to be fully aware of our situation and surroundings.
 It is something that we have been able to do since we were born however we lose a sense of this when we get stressed, upset, angry, tired and when we experience any other emotion going.

 With regular mediation we can get back to being mindful and being fully aware of ourselves and our surroundings.
 Anyone can do it, it is not just for hippy’s.
 It is for anyone who wants to be brought back to themselves and fully present in life.

 In our last article when we spoke to you about meditation we said to set yourself time each day to meditate and this still holds true.
-Mindfulness meditation can be practiced at any time throughout the day and night.
+Mindfulness and meditation can be practised at any time throughout the day and night.

 No matter what you do day to day, what your job is or what your hobbies are, try to become more aware of your body’s movements and how it feels and how you feel in each moment.
 This is what we deem to be living mindfully.
 Take care of yourself!

 Mindfulness and meditation can be practised together or on their own.
 The below article should give you some insight how to do both.

 Here are a few ways to practice mindfulness on a regular basis;